Best Organic Prenatal Vitamin Guide

 This is not the same as having “seal-of-approval” labels—even if these are from the NIH, or they proclaim that a supplement is “non-GMO verified.”

 True third-party testing means that a laboratory measures the actual contents of the formula against the label claim to see if they match.
 They also should be testing for contaminants such as heavy metals, pesticides, and solvents.
+This commitment to purity is crucial when choosing the best non-toxic prenatal vitamins for your and your baby’s well-being.

-You really can’t trust a lot of information on websites that have ranked prenatals (except this one, lol).
-This is because often these websites are using outdated or misinformation.
 For example, we found that Reviews.com has a lot of misinformation about which prenatals have been third-party tested.
 After doing some fact-checking, we found that several vitamins that were listed as having not been third-party tested actually were tested.
 Perhaps this is because the information on Reviews.com was outdated, or perhaps it was just wrong.

 Either way, you can’t simply trust what you see posted online in the vast and complicated world of prenatal supplements!

 The best prenatal vitamin brands will be those that have been third-party tested.
-Once you decide on a particular brand, you should double check to ensure that the formulation you are buying–and not some previous recipe–was tested.
+Once you decide on a particular brand, you should double-check to ensure that the formulation you are buying–and not some previous recipe–was tested.

-Inclusion of Questionable Ingredients (Sneaky Stuff)
+7) Inclusion of Questionable Ingredients (Sneaky Stuff)

 Ideally, you’ll avoid any prenatal that contains food colorings, fillers, and additives.